alfin06/mini-job-board/README.md

 # Mini Job Board

-A full-stack web application built with Next.js and Supabase that allows companies to post job openings and users to browse and filter them.
+A full-stack web application built with Next.js and Supabase that allows companies to post and manage their job openings and users to browse and filter them.

 **LIVE DEMO**: https://mini-job-board-opal.vercel.app/